 Alexandria, with its geographical location in the center of Louisiana, is the hub for major state and national highways.
-The Red River, running between Alexandria and Pineville, is crossed in three areas.
+The Red River, running between Alexandria and Pineville, is crossed by three bridges.

 Interstate Highway I-49 runs in a southeast to northwest orientation through the city.
 Lafayette lies to the south, Natchitoches and Shreveport to the north.